Single-Unit vs. Multi-Unit Franchise Ownership

 Multi-unit franchisees are typically more seasoned business owners and have more capital to invest.
 A multi-unit agreement is when a franchisor grants the franchisee permission to operate more than one location: often in the same area or region.
 In most cases, multi-unit franchisees operate on a development schedule requiring them to open additional locations by a certain point in the future.
 Because of this, multi-unit operators tend to focus less on the day-to-day operation of their business and more on growth.
 While this type of operation requires a much steeper investment than single-unit ownership, it offers more stability and higher chances for success.
 More units mean increased sales volume and, if done strategically and correctly, a very solid business model created on an economy of scale.
 However, this typically requires a larger back-of-the-house operation than most single-unit operators can provide.

-Which Type of Ownership is Right for You?
+Which type of ownership is right for you?

 Ultimately, both single-unit and multi-unit operators have their place in franchising and both types of operators require different skill sets to achieve success.
 This is important to keep in mind because a franchisee being successful in a single-unit operation does not necessarily mean they will do as well running multiple locations.
 Honesty about your individual capabilities will be key to determining which type of ownership is right for you.